Diffraction: Single-slit diffraction

-A long slit of infinitesimal width which is illuminated by light diffracts the light into a series of circular waves and the wavefront which emerges from the slit is a cylindrical wave of uniform intensity, in accordance with Huygens–Fresnel principle.
+A long slit of infinitesimal width which is illuminated by light diffracts the light into a series of circular waves and the wavefront which emerges from the slit is a cylindrical wave of uniform intensity, in accordance with the Huygens–Fresnel principle.

 An illuminated slit that is wider than a wavelength produces interference effects in the space downstream of the slit.
 Assuming that the slit behaves as though it has a large number of point sources spaced evenly across the width of the slit interference effects can be calculated.
 The analysis of this system is simplified if we consider light of a single wavelength.
 If the incident light is coherent, these sources all have the same phase.
 Light incident at a given point in the space downstream of the slit is made up of contributions from each of these point sources and if the relative phases of these contributions vary by $2\pi$ or more, we may expect to find minima and maxima in the diffracted light.
 Such phase differences are caused by differences in the path lengths over which contributing rays reach the point from the slit.